Why Your Website Needs To Be Responsive

 I’m sure you have heard the term “Responsive” been bandied around for some time now.
 Basically, a responsive website is a site that layout adjusts to best suit the device on which it is being viewed.

 A responsive website makes browsing through mobile simpler and automatically adapts to the size of the screen of the device that it is viewed on.
-This takes care of the optimisation issues and there is no need for building and maintaining several websites for different devices that is extremely inefficient and impractical.
-Read on to find out what are the other reasons why your website needs to be responsive.
+This takes care of the optimisation issues and there is no need for building and maintaining several websites for different devices – that is extremely inefficient and impractical.

 1. EVERYONE IS ON MOBILE